 A same-day transcript processing fee is \$15 per transcript.
-Same day transcript requests can only be processed and picked up at the Records and Registration Office.
+Same day transcript requests can only be processed and picked up at the Records and Registration Office in Holbrook.

-Students may request overnight transcript delivery.
-The overnight transcript delivery processing fee is \$20 per transcript plus the United States Postal Service overnight delivery fee (USPS rates subject to change).
+Students may request priority transcript delivery.
+The priority transcript delivery processing fee is \$20 per transcript plus the United States Postal Service priority delivery fee (USPS rates subject to change).
 Requests must be received by 10 a.m. to be processed that day.

 Payment by major credit card (Discover, MasterCard or Visa) is accepted, in addition to cash, check or money order.
-For credit card payment, provide account number, expiration date and name as listed on card.
+For credit card payment, provide account number, expiration date, 3-digit security code and name as listed on card.